boo-ra/SpeedySlicingEngine/README.md

 # Compile commands
 cmake . \
 make \
-Use clean.sh in case you need to rebuild.
+Use clean.sh in case you need to rebuild \
+To compile stl2c3d run build.sh

 # Usage
 ./SpeedySlice (use default settings in hpse.h)